rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 [Screenshot 8](/2023-02-11_15.38.49.png)

 Well, that's a bit better, but we still got some indirection in the code.
-There are some variables/constants that do nothing but just server as another name for something else in the code.
+There are some variables/constants that do nothing but just serve as another name for something else in the code.
 One culprit is `_0x15ca68` in the IIFE, but there's some more in the functions further up.
 What we can do is get rid of these secondary variables and replace all references to them with references to the